Lee William Daffin Jr.

 - Psychology 510: Introduction to Online Education

 As the director of the online psychology degree, I split my time between teaching and administrative duties for the Department of Psychology.
-At the undergraduate level I teach on average one course in the classroom and 1-2 courses online each semester.
-At the graduate level, I teach a course focused on best pracitces for teaching online and all graduate instructors new to teaching online are asked to take this course.
+At the undergraduate level I teach on average one course in the classroom and 2-3 courses online each semester.
+At the graduate level, I teach a course focused on best practices for teaching online and all instructors new to teaching online are asked to take this course, including both graduate students and adjuncts.
 I assist the department chair with administrative tasks related to the online psychology degree program, including the curriculum taught in each class, program assessment, and the development of new courses.
-Over the past three years, I have been developing professional experiences for online students to help them be more attractive to graduate programs and future employers.
-These experiences include: Grading TA (PSYCH 497-01), Instructional TA (PSYCH 497-02), Psychology Mentor (PSYCH 497-03), Research Assistant (PSYCH 498), and Independent Study in the form of hypothesis testing or literature review options (PSYCH 499).
-I am also engaged in a line of educational psychology research looking at student performance on proctored vs. non-proctored exams in online courses.
-Other research projects are scheduled over the coming years.
+Our online program includes several professional experiences for online students to help them be more attractive to graduate programs and future employers.
+These experiences include: Grading TA (PSYCH 497-01), Instructional TA (PSYCH 497-02), Psychology Tutor (PSYCH 497-03), Research Assistant (PSYCH 498), and Independent Study in the form of hypothesis testing, literature review, and team problem solving options (PSYCH 499).
+I am also engaged in a line of educational psychology research looking at student performance on proctored vs. non-proctored exams in online courses and the utility and perception of Open Education Resources (OER).

 Daffin Jr., L.W.
 (2013).
 Fundamentals of psychology: Exploring behavior and cognitive processes.
 Dubuque, IA: Kendall Hunt Publishing Company.